ski-freak/quartz/content/_index.md

 > [!info] Tips

 - You can find a [full list of tags here](/tags), if you would like to find posts on certain topics.
-- You can use **ctrl + k** to easily open up the search function, which can search both the names and contents of pages on this site.
+- You can use *ctrl + k* to easily open up the search function, which can search both the names and contents of pages on this site.
-- Each page also has **backlinks** and a **graph view** at the bottom.
+- Each page also has *backlinks* and a *graph view*.
 Backlinks show you all other pages on the site that mention the one you are currently on.
 The graph view shows all pages the current page links to.

 ---
 ### Find me on other platforms: